North to south – Cooma Cottage, Yass NSW

 So now the Hume and Hovell Track thru-hike that Gill and I commenced on Saturday 31 August has come to a premature end and what started as a thru-hike has now become a section hike.
 The decision to call it quits took much soul searching and was a hard decision to make.
 Only recently we released a post on Calling it Quits on a Hike and in all honesty, I never thought this would be a consideration I would ever need to make with my body always managing to respond to whatever I have asked of it previously.

 In terms of the trail we completed so far, this is the hardest walk I have ever done.
 In part this view was a result of my poor fitness but even with that my view wouldn’t change due to the steep sections of trail, the walking on management track and the narrow (and at times treacherous footing) that you need to pay attention to in some sections.

 We have now completed around 310 km of this 426 km walk and are planning on finishing the remaining 116 km in Autumn 2020 and at that time we will update this review and release one last podcast on this track.

 To be continued ………….

-Australian Hiker will complete this track in early 2020 (by the end of April).
+Our remaining section of this track was due for completion in early 2020 but due to COVID this has become a project for 2021, and then 2022.
 We will update this write up at that point in time

 This track was walked by Gill and Tim Savage from Australian Hiker.
 We still have 116 km on the southern end of the trail to complete and will update this article in Autumn 2020 on completion